amirmun99/CCNC/README.md

 The machine/files should be relatively adapatble to different use cases

-This guide will provide an overview of my design choices as well as a basic assembly guide.
+This assembly guide is rough, but will be refined and updated as the design gets better overall

 # Parts (bill of materials)